frequently asked questions

 You’ll receive great Full Resolution image files on your USB that you can use to print photos yourself at any time as you wish.
 However, we do offer fine art photo printing services to our clients that want that next-level product.
 A good rule to follow: if you’re only going to put one or two large photographs on the wall, do it right the first time and let the professionals produce it for you.
 Any photographic prints we produce for you, or any images going into an Album, get another finer level edit again if needed, before sending off to the pro-industry photo lab we use in Melbourne.
 Our printers and album suppliers print on museum grade archival quality photo paper, that won’t fade over time, supported by a 100-year quality guarantee.

-We deliver around 20% of your photographs in black & white.
+We deliver around 10 percent of your photographs in black & white.
 We’re pretty good at getting a feel for the mood of an image and what images work far better in black & white.

 How long will our photos take?